SharePoint/sp-dev-docs/docs/design/ui-text-for-web-parts.md

 ## Hint text

-Hint text, or ghost text, is the text element you display in a UI element, typically a textbox, to help the user interact with the UI.
+Hint text, or ghost text, is the text element you display in a UI element, typically a text box, to help the user interact with the UI.
 The hint text gives information about what the user should enter.
 For example, it might mention field restrictions or show an example.

 **Do:**

-- Use hint text sparingly, and only if it will help the user.
+- Use hint text sparingly, and only if it helps the user.
 Not all UI elements require hint text.
 For some complex fields, hint text can help provide more context and clarity.
 For example, if you have a field that requires the user to enter a secured URL, the hint text https://www.example.com might be more helpful than the text **Enter secure URL here.**

 **Don't**